Nile Ranger: Return to Southend United

 In February 2021, Ranger returned to Southend United, signing on a month-by-month contract.
 His debut game on 27 February, during his second spell with Southend, lasted only 11 minutes.
 Coming on as a second-half substitute against Salford City, Ranger sustained a groin injury and was himself substituted off.
 His injury was so severe that he was reported as being unlikely to play for the remainder of the season.
 In May 2021, following Southend's relegation into the National League, manager Phil Brown revealed Southend had "severed all ties" with Ranger after the striker failed to attend physiotherapy sessions.
 Ranger himself claimed that Southend were not funding his travel to the sessions.

 Boreham Wood

 In December 2021, Ranger signed for National League club Boreham Wood.
 His contract length was 'undisclosed'.
 He made his Boreham Wood debut on 6 December coming on as a late substitute in a 4–0 FA Cup second round win against St Albans City.

+Kettering Town

+On 9 September 2024, Ranger appeared for Kettering Town Town in a 2–1 win against St Ives Town in the Southern League Premier Division Central, the seventh tier of English football.

+Kettering manager Richard Lavery confirmed to the press that Ranger had signed a deal with the club.
+In the next match, on 14 September against Cleethorpes Town in the FA Cup second qualifying round, Ranger scored the only goal as Kettering progressed to the next round.

+On 2 November 2024, Ranger scored in the second minute of extra-time to give Kettering a 2–1 win against League One Northampton Town, four divisions higher in the football pyramid, in the first round of the 2024–25 FA Cup.
+The following week, having scored seven goals in ten games, Ranger signed a one-year extension to his contact with Kettering Town.

+He left the club in October 2025.

+Wellingborough Town

+On 17 October 2025, Ranger joined Northern Premier League Division One Midlands club Wellingborough Town.